acornapps/cube-manual-en/cocktail-c124-ce58-azure.md

 3\) Make a note of the Azure account and application-related values as shown below.

-* Subscription_Id: Check the subscriptionlD value under Home > Subscriptions
+* Subscription\_Id: Check the subscriptionlD value under Home &gt; Subscriptions

 ![](/assets/AzureSubscriptionId.png)

-* TenantId : Among the values contained under Home > Azure Active Directory > App Registrations > Endpoints > OAUTH2.0 AUTHORIZATION, the item indicated by an 'X' is the TenantId as shown in the below example.\)
+* TenantId : Among the values contained under Home &gt; Azure Active Directory &gt; App Registrations &gt; Endpoints &gt; OAUTH2.0 AUTHORIZATION, the item indicated by an 'X' is the TenantId as shown in the below example.\)

 ![](/assets/AzureTenantId.png)